tom-howard/ros/docs/com2009/assignment1/part1.md

     /turtlebot3_teleop_keyboard
     ```

 1. We can visualise the connections between the active nodes by using the `rqt_graph` node within the `rqt_graph` package.
-We can use `rosrun` to launch this node directly (you might get some error messages, but don't worry about them):
+We can use `rosrun` to launch this node directly (you might see some error messages when you do this, but don't worry about them):

     ***
     **TERMINAL 3:**